The community team has developed this glossary of terms about and related to Tor.

 A public-key cryptography system uses pairs of mathematical keys.

-The public key can be disseminated widely while its belonging private key is known only by the owner of the key pair.
+The public key can be disseminated widely while its corresponding private key is known only by the owner of the key pair.

 Any person can encrypt a message using the public key of the receiver but only the receiver in possession of the private key is able to decrypt the message.

-Additionally, the private key can be used to create a signature to proof the identity of the creator of a message or other files.
+Additionally, the private key can be used to create a signature to prove the identity of the creator of a message or other files.

 This signature can be verified by the public key.

 A publicly-listed node in the Tor network that forwards traffic on behalf of clients, and that registers itself with the directory authorities.

 It is an add-on for the Chrome or Chromium browsers that allows you to download several security and privacy programs, including Tor Browser, from different sources.

 ScrambleSuit is similar to obfs4 but has a different set of bridges.

 Element used for offering dynamic/interactive content via websites.